 You are here

 A number of NZCER staff contribute to our blogs and we link to and draw on external expertise.
-We hope it is a useful source of information, ideas and support about NZCER's research, tools and wider educational and assessment issues.
+We hope it is a useful source of information, ideas and support about NZCER's work and wider educational and assessment issues.
 We welcome your questions and comments.

 Please refer to the NZCER community guidelines for participation on NZCER blog posts.